 Experience from other financial sectors, and from IOPS members' own experience shows that - though worth doing - introducing RBS is not a simple process.
 An RBS approach requires different levels of skill and judgement than a rules-based approach, including sophisticated methodology (involving IT systems which may be expensive to introduce and complex to use).
-Consultants who have worked on introducing RBS for other financial sectors note that common pitfalls can include not preparing a supervisory strategy; not clearly defining specialist assistance needed; not comparing actual to planned resources; the frequency or depth of the review not reflecting the level of risk or significant activities of the entity overseen etc.14
+Consultants who have worked on introducing RBS for other financial sectors note that common pitfalls can include not preparing a supervisory strategy; not clearly defining specialist assistance needed; not comparing actual to planned resources; the frequency or depth of the review not reflecting the level of risk or significant activities of the entity overseen; etc.16

-Black's paper15 also highlights some of the main challenges which are of key relevance for those seeking to introduce risk-based frameworks:
+Black's paper17 also highlights some of the main challenges which are of key relevance for those seeking to introduce risk-based frameworks which were reinforced in the IOPS RBS Learnings project undertaken in 2021-202218: